 When I first told the people around me I was going to travel solo across South America, I got all kinds of questions.
 Are you afraid to travel solo?
 Are you afraid to be lonely?
 Is it safe?
 I shrugged all these types of questions off.
 I’m not going to tell those people my biggest travel fear!
 But here you have it: I am afraid.

-Read the story about the bad ass traveler who travel with Artritis and Crohn’s disease.
+Read the story about the badass traveler who travels with Arthritis and Crohn’s disease.